bencoveney/barrelsby/README.md

 * Distribute @types.

 ### Code Cleanup

 * Ignore non-module files earlier in the process.
-* TypeScript strict null checks.
 * Some tests could benefit from TestUtilities.
 * Some tests could benefit from better assert usage.
 * Update "index" terminology to say "barrel" throughout codebase.

 ## Requirements

-Requires node v6.0.0 or greater.
+Requires node v6.0.0 or greater for ES6 syntax.